 The only reason it's shocking is because the left can't believe anybody would actually do it.

-The Trump administration sought to allay fears in immigrant communities today as it publicly released wide-ranging new guidelines that allow federal authorities to take stronger enforcement actions against illegal immigrants, saying the directives, blah, blah, blah, we go and fill up the blanks in their opening paragraph.
+The Trump administration sought to allay fears in immigrant communities today as it publicly released wide-ranging new guidelines that allow federal authorities to take stronger enforcement actions against illegal immigrants, saying the directives, blah, blah, blah, we're going to fill out the blanks in their opening paragraph.

-You haven't seen you know those have been, you know, stories have been out there for a while.
+You haven't seen, oh, you know, those have been, you know, the story's been out there for a while.

-People have known the law's coming and they're leaving on their own.
+People have known the law is coming and they're leaving on their own.

 That's called self-deportation.